EwenG/muance/README.md

 ##### will-unmount

-Called before the component or node is removed from the real DOM.
+Called before the component or node is removed from the DOM.
 Parents `will-mount` hooks are called *after* their children's.

 ```